tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

 ### Step 5: Fault Quarantine Module

-Update this module to skip processing `PERSIST_ONLY` events so that:
+Update this module to skip processing `STORE_ONLY` events so that:
 - Node is not cordoned
 - Annotations and labels are not applied
 - `nodeQuarantined` status is not set (remains null)